-Potential safe third country cases are referred to the third country unit of the Home Office, which decides whether to issue a certificate initiating a return to a safe third country, including to another EU Member State in the context of the Dublin Regulation.
-In this case the claim is not substantively considered in the UK.
-This decision can only be challenged by judicial review, an application made to the Upper Tribunal, which can only be made with permission of that tribunal.
+Potential safe third country cases are referred to the third country unit of the Home Office, which decides whether to refuse to consider the claim on the basis that the person can be removed to another country, including EU Member states (this policy does not apply to claims made from EEA nationals; separate guidance applies to such claims).
+Such inadmissibility decisions may be certified in which case there is no right of appeal.
+The decisions to declare an asylum claim as inadmissible, to remove an appeal right (in the case of asylum inadmissibility decision certificates) or to certify the substantive claim as clearly unfounded may be challenged in the UK only through judicial review.
+An application made to the Upper Tribunal can only be made with permission of that tribunal.
 Judicial review proceedings do not consider the merits of a decision, but only whether the decision maker has approached the matter in the correct way.

 The UK operated Detained Fast Track (DFT) procedures where Home Office officials considered that the case could be decided quickly.
 Following a series of legal challenges, the DFT policy is currently suspended.
 The current guidance for applications considered whilst the applicant is detained was revised in March 2019.
 The main change is to separate the casework on the asylum claim from the management of the decision to continue detention; decisions in each are handled by different sections of the Home Office.

 In the regular procedure, decisions are made by a regional office of the Home Office.
 There is no time limit for making a first decision and a previous policy to apply service standards in terms of specific lengths of time has now been abandoned.
 A replacement standard has not been announced.
 Information for applicants still states that decisions will usually be made within six months.
 Reasoned decisions are normally sent by post, although they may be delivered to the asylum seeker in person when they attend the Home Office reporting centre.
 Removal notices are not usually issued at the same time as refusals.